staglabel/ng-page-title/README.md

 #### Bower

-Use this is using [Bower](http://bower.io) for your dependency manager
+Use this if using [Bower](http://bower.io) for your dependency manager

     // Get dependency using command line
     bower install ng-page-title --save